cFDevOps/cFDevOps21/README.md

 ## Registration

-Registration is mandatory via the FPL registration [here (Whova)]([FPL 2021 - Registration - cfaed](https://cfaed.tu-dresden.de/fpl2021/registration)).
+Registration is mandatory via the FPL registration [here (Whova)](https://cfaed.tu-dresden.de/fpl2021/registration).
 The registration is free of charge.

-More details about FPL 2021 can be found [here]([FPL 2021 - Welcome - cfaed](https://cfaed.tu-dresden.de/fpl2021/welcome-to-fpl2021)).
+More details about FPL 2021 can be found [here](https://cfaed.tu-dresden.de/fpl2021/welcome-to-fpl2021).

 ## Talks